wclee6314/RSLA/doc/VLA.md

 - [VAST] Chen, S., Li, H., Wang, Q., Zhao, Z., Sun, M., Zhu, X., & Liu, J. (2023).
 VAST: A Vision-Audio-Subtitle-Text Omni-Modality Foundation Model and Dataset. http://arxiv.org/abs/2305.18500

 ### 데이터셋
-- [Open X-Embodiment] Embodiment Collaboration, O’Neill, A., Rehman, A., Gupta, A., Maddukuri, A., Gupta, A., Padalkar, A., Lee, A., Pooley, A., Gupta, A., Mandlekar, A., Jain, A., Tung, A., Bewley, A., Herzog, A., Irpan, A., Khazatsky, A., Rai, A., Gupta, A., … Lin, Z. (2025).
+- [OpenXEmbodiment] Embodiment Collaboration, O’Neill, A., Rehman, A., Gupta, A., Maddukuri, A., Gupta, A., Padalkar, A., Lee, A., Pooley, A., Gupta, A., Mandlekar, A., Jain, A., Tung, A., Bewley, A., Herzog, A., Irpan, A., Khazatsky, A., Rai, A., Gupta, A., … Lin, Z. (2025).
 Open X-Embodiment: Robotic Learning Datasets and RT-X Models. http://arxiv.org/abs/2310.08864